cea-hpc/phobos/doc/design/tlc.md

 Since the state of the library is only loaded at startup or when explicitly asked by a request, we may receive a request to load a tape that is not in the cache.
-In this case, the TLC can choose to reload the whole cache and then see if the tape has been added.
+In this case, the TLC can choose to refresh the whole cache and then see if the tape has been added.

 Extra functions can be executed when an unknown tape is requested to notify the